kazugorou/kazugorou/README.md

 i hide people very freely <3 i'm kinda mean LMAO

-i DO think your skins are pretty than mine, it's just a fact
+i DO think your skins are pretty than mine, it's just a REALITY

+if im sitting with someone it doesnt mean i ship the characters...
+NO I DONT SHIP SPONGEBOB X WOLFWOOD

+if our ponies look similar u can literally just ask me to change mine idc (i care a lot)

 hyperfixating trigun and honkai star rail !!